seb-oss/vanilla-pattern-library/src/components/alerts/alert-ribbon.md

 # Usage
 The alert ribbon component has three different severity levels: whisper, talk and shout.
 Talk and shout messages should be displayed with the exclamation triangle icon on its left.

+There are three ways to use this component.

+1. Import the classes and use them as is
+2. Import the aler-ribbon mixin and apply it to your own selector
+3. Import the alert-ribbon-mixins and use them in your own structure

+These will be explained in the examples section, below the component preview.

 ### Component preview